revoconner/Derive-Z-for-Normal-Map/README.md

 3. tga (targa)

 ## Changelog
+**v1.0**
-v1.0 - Initial commit
+1. Initial commit

+**v2.0**
-v2.0 - Added batch processing mode. | Added alternate algorithm for linearsRGB images such as from vface (texturing.xyz)
+1. Added batch processing mode.
+2. Added alternate algorithm for linearsRGB images such as from vface (texturing.xyz)
+3. Bug Fix - Icon will now show in the main window